hobartprinting/prepress/README.md

 Therefore not all of the below requirements need to be present.
 **To make the best use of our prepress workflow we recommend at having ghostscript and imagemagick installed.**

-This application/script makes it easy to use opensource commands without escaping as when one uses a shell such as mac terminal or bash.
+This application/script makes it easy to use opensource commands without escaping as when one would have to do using a shell such as mac terminal or bash.\
-By having a GUI and file dialogs it is much faster to use than using the command line.
+By having a GUI and file dialogs it is much faster and easier to use cli commands than using the 'shell' or likes of 'cmd.exe' .

-The actions (or commands) that 'prepress' executes are the ones that we use in our print production workflows.\
+The actions (or commands) that 'prepress' executes are the ones that we most use in our print production workflows.\
 **Examples**
  - soft proofing: receiving a pdf; rasterizing it; creating a cmyk color model tiff file; wrapping the tiff into a pdf by using 'image to pdf' in menu.
    This is a 2 step process and in in future will add process to 1 menu item.